 Ariya Ghahramani '09 had a recurring role on the HBO show The Night Of and a part in the film adaptation of Khaled Hosseini's novel, The Kite Runner.

 Mel Johnson Jr. '71 (known for roles in Total Recall with Arnold Schwarzenegger and Star Trek: Deep Space Nine) starred in the off-Broadway play The Road to Damascus at the 59E59 Theaters in early 2015.
-He also appeared in Marvel’s Jessica Jones: Season 2.
+He also appeared in Marvel’s Jessica Jones: Season 2 and performed the one-man show, Frederick Douglass: In the Shadow of Slavery.

-Joe Morton is starring in the CBS series God Friended Me and appeared in the blockbuster summer 2019 film Godzilla: King of Monsters.
-But he is perhaps best known as the villainous “Rowan Pope” on ABC's Scandal, a role for which he won a Creative Arts Emmy for Outstanding Guest Actor in a Drama in 2014.
+Joe Morton is appearing in the Fox series Our Kind of People and starred in the CBS series God Friended Me.
+He appeared in the blockbuster summer 2019 film Godzilla: King of Monsters.
+He is perhaps best known as the villainous “Rowan Pope” on ABC's Scandal, a role for which he won a Creative Arts Emmy for Outstanding Guest Actor in a Drama in 2014.
 He has had recurring roles on many television series, including The Good Wife, Proof, Law and Order and Grace and Frankie.
 He starred in the off-Broadway play Turn Me Loose in the summer of 2016 about civil rights activist Dick Gregory.
 He played Roy Wilkins in the HBO adaptation of the Broadway play All the Way.
 Recent film credits include Batman vs. Superman and Justice League.
 He is also remembered for Terminator II, Speed, What Lies Beneath and Brother From Another Planet.

-Leslie Segrete is a designer on Travel Channel’s Hotel Impossible, where she revamps and redesigns troubled hotels.
+Leslie Segrete was a designer on Travel Channel’s Hotel Impossible, where she revamped and redesigned troubled hotels.
 She was the series host and designer on A&E’s $100 Makeover, lead designer on WEtv’s The Ugliest House on the Block, and host for the Emmy-nominated WLIW (PBS) special, Going Green Long Island.
 She was a carpenter and designer on TLC’s hit series Trading Spaces and While You Were Out, where she helped design, build, and execute close to 400 rooms.
-She is also co-host of “The Money Pit,” a nationally syndicated home improvement radio show heard around the nation and on XM Sirius.
+She co-hosts “The Money Pit,” a nationally syndicated home improvement radio show heard around the nation and on XM Sirius.

 Kevin Shinick '91 (Creative Artists) is best known for creating MAD, Cartoon Network's #1 rated animated series based on the iconic humor magazine.
 Kevin's role as creator/producer/writer and main voice talent earned him a 2012 Emmy and Annie nomination for Outstanding Short Format Animated Program.
 Kevin is equally known for his work on Robot Chicken, Adult Swim's stop-motion sketch series for which he won a 2010 Emmy Award.
 His credits also include Marvel Comics: Superior Carnage, Avenging Spider-Man and AXIS: Hobgoblin (the latter nominated for Best Mini-Series of 2014).

-Tia Harewood-Millington '19 is assistant stage manager on the play One In Two for The New Group theater company in New York City.
+Tia Harewood-Millington '19 is the assistant stage manager for MCC Theater's Nollywood Dreams.
+She was assistant stage manager on the play One In Two for The New Group theater company in New York City.
 Prior to graduating, she interned twice at the Williamstown Theatre Festival.

-Jack Saleeby ‘16, Noah Silva ‘16 and Peter Charney ’17 workshopped their original musical Bright and Brave at Dixon Place, an experimental theater house in lower Manhattan in spring 2018.
-When not working on Bright and Brave, Saleeby has been acting in the national tour of The Wizard of Oz, Silva is an Equity stage manager in New York City and a production assistant on The Public Theater’s Shakespeare in the Park; and Charney works in operations at Walt Disney World.
-Over the summer of 2019, Saleeby also performed with Elisa Galindez '15 in a production of the musical Head Over Heels for the Dirty Minds Theatre Company in New York City.
+Jack Saleeby ‘16, Noah Silva ‘16 and Peter Charney ’17 workshopped their original musical Bright and Brave at Dixon Place, an experimental theater house in lower Manhattan in 2018.
+Saleeby has more recently been acting in Disney's Newsies at White Plains Performing Arts Center and in the national tour of The Wizard of Oz.
+In 2019, Saleeby performed with Elisa Galindez '15 in a production of the musical Head Over Heels for the Dirty Minds Theatre Company in New York City.
+Silva is an Equity stage manager in New York City and the facilities supervisor at Playwrights Horizons.
+Charney was an artistic/producing intern at The Drama League and worked in operations at Walt Disney World.

 James Barbour '88 (Talent Works) played the title role in Phantom of the Opera on Broadway from 2015-2017.
 He was nominated for the Drama Desk, Drama League, and Outer Critics Awards for Best Actor in a Musical for his portrayal of Sydney Carton in the Broadway musical version of A Tale of Two Cities.
 He has starred on Broadway in such Tony Award-winning shows as Stephen Sondheim’s Assassins, Disney’s Beauty and the Beast as the Beast, Carousel as Billy Bigelow, Urinetown as Officer Lockstock, and as Edward Rochester in Jane Eyre (Drama League Award nomination).
 He also appeared in the Broadway productions of Cyrano and Cats, and the national tour of The Secret Garden.

-Versatile actor Fred Berman '94 (Stewart Talent) stars on Broadway as “Timon” in The Lion King.
-He also performed a major role on the audio book version of the bestselling novel Daisy Jones and the Six.
+Versatile actor Fred Berman '94 stars on Broadway as “Timon” in The Lion King.
+He also appeared on the television program New Amsterdam and narrates on audio books, including those for the bestselling novels, The Time Traveler's Wife, Daisy Jones and the Six, and Robin (a biography of Robin Williams).

 Kirk Gostkowski ’05 is founder and artistic director of The Chain Theatre in Manhattan.
 The organization is dedicated to providing opportunities for underrepresented voices in New York’s arts community.

-Julie Halston is starring in Tootsie on Broadway.
+Julie Halston starred in Tootsie on Broadway.
 In 2016-2017 she starred in the play The Babylon Line at the Newhouse Theater at Lincoln Center.
 She also appeared in a 25th anniversary concert production of The Secret Garden at David Geffen Hall and in the Broadway revivals of On the Town, You Can't Take It With You, Anything Goes, Twentieth Century and Gypsy.
+She had a recurring role in Sex and the City and recently appeared in And Just Like That ...

 Tom McGowan '81 starred on Broadway in the revival of Kiss Me Kate in 2019, She Loves Me in 2016, and Harvey Fierstein's Casa Valentina in 2014.
-He also played The Wizard in the musical Wicked, both on Broadway and in the national tour.
+He played The Wizard in the musical Wicked, both on Broadway and in the national tour.
+He had recurring roles on many television shows, including Everybody Loves Raymond and Frasier.

 Arturo E Porazzi ’73, production stage manager for Broadway, industrials and special events, has dozens of Broadway shows to his credit, among them Come From Away (2017), The Illusionists (2015), First Date (2013), Memphis (’09-12), Xanadu (’07), Chita Rivera The Dancer’s Life (’05), 42nd Street ('02-'04), Marie Christine (’99), Triumph Of Love (’97) and Victor Victoria (‘95-97).